 And I promise you, the good leaders in the property who see that drive will do anything in their power to get you to that point.

-We will see it as leaders inside of the property.
-And obviously, make it known to us.
+Just grab the opportunity and make it known to your leaders.
 Say, “Hey, I made this decision, but my goal is to get there.”
 We, as leaders, love that because we know that we have people there who we can trust.

 After that, we’ll move you to that position.
 As a GM, I know a lot of other GMs, not only in the vicinity and not only in the Aventura region.
 We know a lot of people.
 I’m the type of leader who, if I see that there’s something good for you, even though it’s not with me, will put you into the hands of another great leader as well.